 - Spread the batter evenly into the prepared baking dish.
 If desired, you can also sprinkle some chopped chocolate on top.
 Bake at 350F for 35-40 minutes or until a tester inserted in the center comes out with very moist crumbs clinging to it (not liquid batter, but crumbs).

 - Cool completely before removing from the pan and cutting.
-Brownies will set up once cooled.
+Brownies will not be set when still warm, but will set once cooled.